jpbast/news-aggregator/README.md

 - Pagination: The pagination is limited, so even with infinite scrolling, you may not be able to load a large number of articles.
 This is due to the constraints imposed by the APIs.

+- Requests limits: If you visit the online app, keep in mind that it's using free API tokens.
+So depending on the amount of users visiting it, maybe some requests will reach their limits really soon.

 ## Data Handling

 All news articles are retrieved from three different APIs: